HomeBlogAgricultureWhat is Organic Farming in India – Types, Methods & Advantages

 Soil Management

 Soil management is the primary technique of organic farming in India.
-After cultivation, soil loses its nutrients, and its fertilizer goes down.
-The process in which soil is recharging with all the necessary nutrients called soil management.
+After cultivation, soil loses its nutrients, and its fertiliser goes down.
+The process in which soil is recharged with all the necessary nutrients is called soil management.
 Organic farming uses natural ways to increase the fertility of the soil.
-It uses bacteria, available in animal waste.
+It uses bacteria, which are available in animal waste.
 Additionally, the bacteria helps in making the soil more productive and fertile.
-Soil Management is also first in the organic farming methods list.
+Soil management is also first on the list of organic farming methods.

 2. Weed Management